Table of Contents

 What is a collecting society?

-• Semu, for publishers of music scores.
+• SEMU: publishers of sheet music

 Is it necessary to be affiliated to a collecting society ?